sigurasg/GhidraTek2465/README.md

   using the cross-reference tables Ghidra builds.
   Also note that different scope versions have different IO register layouts.

-* Creates typed symbols for the ROM headers
+* Creates typed symbols for the ROM headers.
 * Tags the code pointed to by the vector table as functions for analysis.

   This gives the auto analysis a starting points for disassembly and function discovery.